 You do not know that it is the interplay of mountains, rivers, and forests that make each place in the Himalayas special and unique.
 But, then, there is no trip that is without its share of surprises and our Pelling exploration in Sikkim began with a surprise.

 We moved a little ahead and saw piles of stones balanced on each other.
 These stones to me are signs of travelers who have traveled the same path before you.
-It is also a form of collective art where people who never meet end up creating a momentary art together – leaving space for the future travelers to contribute.
+It is also a form of collective art, where people who never meet end up creating momentary art together – leaving space for future travelers to contribute.

-From this chorten, armed with the knowledge of Sikkim history a bit, we walked to the main ruins.
-As we went up along the stone walls, we found two small but beautiful buildings surrounded by well laid out lawns, picture perfect with benches to sit and admire the ruins.
+From this Chorten, armed with the knowledge of Sikkim history a bit, we walked to the main ruins.
+As we went up along the stone walls, we found two small but beautiful buildings surrounded by well-laid out lawns, picture-perfect with benches to sit and admire the ruins.
 The building on the right is a public building probably a place where the king gave a public audience.
 Prayer flags here add the aura of devotion and authority to this building.
 You get a lovely view of the surroundings.
 I was trying to count the shades of green that were swaying in front of me.
-On a nearby hill, we could see famous Pemayangtse monastery, all surrounded by white flags.
+On a nearby hill, we could see the famous Pemayangtse monastery, all surrounded by white flags.

-The second stone building is the palace with two stories of living space, I guess for the royal family.
-In the corner of this building on a platform stand three chortens that look lovely against the hills.
+The second stone building is the Palace with two stories of living space, I guess for the royal family.
+In the corner of this building on a platform stand three Chortens that look lovely against the hills.
 They are the kind of structures that wear a patina of grace as they get old.
-Some young models were using it as a perfect backdrop for their professional portfolio.
+Some young models were using it as a perfect backdrop for their professional portfolios.
 It was amusing to see them pose and the photographers jumped around to click them.
-Now the intriguing bit at Rabdentse was the stone slabs with light engraving or etching of Buddha images.
+Now the intriguing bit was the stone slabs with light engraving or etching of Buddha images.
 Was this a local style or were these stones still work in progress?

-We found some of the most colorful birds of Sikkim on the branches of trees surrounding the Rabdentse ruins.
+We found some of the most colorful birds of Sikkim on the branches of trees surrounding the place.

-The key monastery of Pelling is a short distance from Rabdentse ruins.
-The road leading to Pemayangtse monastery is lined with beautiful white flags on both sides.
+The key monastery of Pelling is a short distance from Rabdentse.
+The road leading to the Pemayangtse monastery is lined with beautiful white flags on both sides.
 They make you feel welcome.
 We walked into the monastery and were treated to a series of paintings inside the monastery.

 Monastery interiors are always colorful with a dominant red color.
 Butter lamps always tell me about the momentary nature of everything we create.

-On the second floor of Pemayangtse Monastery is a museum that displays the ritual items of monasteries including Brocade gowns worn by the monks, utensils used, colorful wooden masks and musical instruments played.
-It reminded me of the Cham dance that I saw it Ladakh earlier this year.
-There were wood carved manuscripts or were they dyes used to print manuscripts.
-There were wood carved boxes and of course there were old Thangka paintings.
+On the second floor of Pemayangtse Monastery is a museum that displays the ritual items of monasteries including Brocade gowns worn by the monks, utensils used, colorful wooden masks, and musical instruments played.
+It reminded me of the Cham dance that I saw in Ladakh earlier this year.
+There were wood carved manuscripts or were they dyes used to print manuscripts?
+There were wood-carved boxes and of course, there were old Thangka paintings.

-Around the Pemayangtse Monastery, there were mounds of stones piles.
-I also saw some lovely wooden houses with some exquisite carvings.
+Around the Pemayangtse Monastery, there were mounds of stone piles.
+I also saw some lovely wooden houses with exquisite carvings.

 I loved the wooden windows of Pemayangtse Monastery.

-We stopped at a nice looking restaurant that had a roof top overlooking the valley, with interiors full of trivia on Pelling and Sikkim.
-It was so overcrowded that we had to move to a hole in the wall kind of restaurant next door.
+We stopped at a nice-looking restaurant that had a rooftop overlooking the valley, with interiors full of trivia on Sikkim.
+It was so overcrowded that we had to move to a hole-in-the-wall kind of restaurant next door.
 Thank God, we did.
 We had the best freshly cooked food – vegetable rice and steaming hot momos with lightly brewed hot tea.
 We tasted two new chutneys – one made of Chhaina or Paneer and another made of hot chilies and garlic.
-They were hot but were a perfect company for rather bland momos and rice.
+They were hot but were a perfect company for rather bland Momos and rice.

 Highly recommend that you eat in small places usually run by women.
 They cook everything to order, right in front of you.

-A little distance from Pelling are the lovely Kanchenjunga waterfalls.
-It was raining the day we were in Pelling and we saw the waterfalls while still in the car and honestly I thought – Big Deal!
+A little distance from Pelling is the lovely Kanchenjunga waterfalls.
+It was raining the day we were there and we saw the waterfalls while still in the car and honestly I thought – Big Deal!
 Our guide insisted we get out, gently handing us over the umbrellas, and go up the staircase.
-I looked suspiciously as we had walked the whole morning at Rabdentse ruins.
+I looked suspiciously as we had walked the whole morning at the heritage areas.
 He persisted and we followed.

 I would let this Kanchenjunga waterfalls video do the rest of the talk.

 This is a sacred lake about 30 km from Pelling Town.
-Everyone we spoke to said that Khecheopalri Lake is a must see the place in Sikkim.
+Everyone we spoke to said that Khecheopalri Lake is a must-see place in Sikkim.
 By the time we reached Khecheopalri Lake, the sun was all set to set.
 We hurriedly walked on the flag-laden path leading to the lake.
-I have never seen so many colorful flags at one place in my life.
-There were big and small chortens on both sides of the path.
+I have never seen so many colorful flags in one place in my life.
+There were big and small Chortens on both sides of the path.
 We got the first glimpse of the lake through these flags.
 When we reached closer to the lake, we had flags all around us.